The Stratford on Avon Film Festival brings an International stage to the artistic capital of the Midlands region.

 Not only renowned for its theatre production, Stratford-Upon-Avon is no stranger to TV either with programs like 'Shakespeare and Hathaway: Private Investigators' being filmed locally too.

-Our aim is to bring you a wonderful friendly experience in one of the Midlands most stunning towns, where you can enjoy seeing your film on a big screen and network at the bar at the end of the screenings!.
+Our aim is to bring you a wonderful friendly experience in one of the Midlands most stunning towns, where you can enjoy seeing your film on a big screen, informal Q&A's and network at the bar.

-There will hopefully be further workshop events running that will be announced later in 2024/2025.
+We are already planning ways of offering more opportunities for filmmakers and there will hopefully be further workshop events running that will be announced later in 2025/2026.

 Best Film in competition